cloudfoundry/cloud_controller_ng/docs/v3/README.md

 Making New Files
 ----------------

-When you create a new file, ensure you include it in `source/index.md`
+When you create a new file, ensure you include it in `source/index.md`.

+JSON examples exist under `source/include/api_resources`, these need to be added to the top of `source/index.md`.

 Style Rules
 -----------